nterreri/thesis/report/main.md

 in human-computer interfaces and everyday use of computing devices today.

-This project is a about the use of an intelligent conversational system to gather further information about the patient's concerns through the self-assessment tool, ahead of the creation of the care plan.
+This project is a about the use of an intelligent conversational system to gather further information about the patient's concerns through an electronic self-assessment tool, ahead of the creation of a patient care plan.
 This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, and in particular explore the applicability of computer advisors to Macmillan's eHNA in a growing effort to improve the